WeegeeNumbuh1/FlightGazer/README.md

 - [Do the PWM mod](https://github.com/hzeller/rpi-rgb-led-matrix?tab=readme-ov-file#improving-flicker)
 - [Reserve a CPU core solely for the display](https://github.com/hzeller/rpi-rgb-led-matrix?tab=readme-ov-file#cpu-use)
 - Lower the value for `LED_PWM_BITS` (though `8` seems good enough)
+- Switch CPU governor to `performance` or add `force_turbo=1` to a Raspberry Pi's `config.txt` file

 </details>

 ### 💻 Making Things Easier

-Want to make dealing with FlightGazer easier without having to use terminal commands all the time?<br>
+Want to make dealing with FlightGazer easier without having to use terminal commands all the time? (the author sure did)<br>
 Install the web interface that manages basically everything to do with FlightGazer.<br>
 The web interface can be installed using:<br>
 ```bash